tytydraco/yessleep/out/Theres_a_framed_family_photo_wall_in_my_home_Recently_I_noticed_a_new_one_of_a_complete_stranger.md

 ACK!
 It coughed again, closer this time.
-It was coming from the top of the steps now.
+It was coming from upstairs.
 I dropped the tablet onto the ground where it landed with a splash in a pile of goo.
 There, at the top of the stairs, I saw it.
 It was shrouded in the darkness of the upstairs hallway, but it was there.
 I saw its skinny, vibrating body.
 I saw its bright red eye.
 I saw…I saw…